 The heart is made up of four chambers.
 A wall divides the chambers inside the heart.
 It helps to keep blood flowing through the heart, in the right direction.

 An atrioventricular septal defect (AVSD) is a problem with how this area develops.
 It can lead to one or more holes in the wall between the right and left chambers.
 It can also lead to defects in the two heart valves between the upper and lower chambers.
+There are different types of AVSD:

-This can make it harder for blood to flow through the heart.
-It can also decrease the amount of oxygen going out to the body in the blood.
+AVSD can make it harder for blood to flow through the heart.
+It can also lower the amount of oxygen going out to the body in the blood.
 It will also make it hard to move blood flow through the lungs.
 This can lead to a backup of fluid in the lungs and lung damage.
 AVSD also puts extra strain in the heart.
 It can lead to heart failure.